LukeSupan/LukeSupan.github.io/README.md

 # LukeSupan.github.io
+This is a very simple HTML/CSS/JavaScript portfolio site.
-This will be made using React once I complete the large project for POOSD and a small personal test with it.
+This was made for a web development class with these requirements.